Fire Prevention Bureau

 - Multiple dwellings, consisting of three or more units are inspected under agreement with the New Jersey DCA on a five-year cycle.

-- Local rooming & boarding houses are inspected yearly.
+- Local rooming and boarding houses are inspected yearly.

 - A certificate of occupancy is required for change in ownership, or in many cases, a change in tenancy.
 A fire safety inspection is also required.